JaviCu5/development-portfolio/Scientific/README.md

 **Theoretical frameworks:**
 Describes the interaction between two populations (prey-predator).
 I'm trying to guide myself through this model and its possibilities.

+## Deterministic Chaos
+It is just the statement to follow, anything interesting